tgerla/current-led/README.md

 A Python-based controller for Current Satellite Freshwater LED+ aquarium light fixtures.
 (Not associated with Current)

-Requires LIRC and the current-led.conf LIRC config file.
+Requires LIRC set up with the included lircd.conf LIRC config file.